ICGC-TCGA-PanCancer/monitoring-bag/README.md

 Checkout the "monitoring-bag" playbook from Github, configure SSL by running the script in the ssl directory (bash ssl/script.sh) to generate a unique set of SSL certificates for your Sensu install, and add the IP address of the server in the [sensu-server] inventory group.

+*Becareful, there are symlinks pointing to the certs that can disrupt your install.*
+*cd ssl && bash script.sh*

 ### Stage 2

 Deploy the Sensu playbook to install Sensu server.